Qovery/documentation/website/docs/using-qovery/configuration/secret.md

 import Alert from '@site/src/components/Alert';
 import Steps from '@site/src/components/Steps';

-If your projects and applcations rely on sensitive data like credentials, API keys, certificates, the best way to store them are **Secrets**.
+If your projects and applications rely on sensitive data like credentials, API keys, certificates, the best way to store them is **Secrets**.
 The difference between
-**Environment Variables** and Secrets is that Secrets are safely encrypted and thier values can not be retrived via Qovery API - they are only accessible for your application during build and runtime.
+**Environment Variables** and Secrets is that Secrets are safely encrypted, and their values can not be retrieved via Qovery API - they are only accessible for your application during build and runtime.

 <Alert type="info">